 If you are buying shutters, buy a genuine Nienmade product.
 Beware, there are a lot of inferior copies out in the big bad world.
 You don’t want to be left with one of these in your home.

 Well, with more than 30 years of manufacturing excellence, Nienmade employs the same time-honoured woodworking techniques used by artisans of exceptional home furnishings.
 All NienMade Shutters are made of only the finest materials and handcrafted especially for you.

 Reinforced Engineered Stile

 The stiles are the most critical part of any shutter panel.
-These are the two vertical bits of wood which are either side of the louvres.
+These are the two vertical bits of wood which are on either side of the louvres.
 These must be very straight and true.
-Because if they’re not, or if they warp or twist over time, then this will have a severe effect on the opening and closing of the louvres and the opening and closing of the panels.
+Because if they’re not, or if they warp or twist over time, then this will severely affect the opening and closing of the louvres and the opening and closing of the panels.
 NienMade stiles are made from multiple layers of wood.
 These wood layers are bonded together to bolster the stability of the core of the stile.
 Providing a robust and hearty support system for your shutters.

 Prescription Wood Conditioning